August 29, 2017

-Artistic expression highlighted Alabama's diverse farm commodities during a luncheon at the Alabama Farmers Federation's 45th Annual Commodity Producers Conference and Expo in Birmingham today.
+Artistic expression highlighted Alabama’s diverse farm commodities during a luncheon at the Alabama Farmers Federation’s 45th annual Commodity Producers Conference and Expo in Birmingham Aug.
+5.

 “I love to quilt,” said Anne Yancey Barrett of DeKalb County, the first-place winner of the hand-stitched quilt contest.
 “My quilt pattern is a ‘Dear Jane,’ which is named after the original pattern maker and has more than 5,600 pieces.”